When people with ADHD fall in love, we often fall hard.

 As we grow up, we’re exposed to social norms that show us what everyone thinks a “good” and "healthy" relationship should look like.
-This shapes how we expect ourselves and our partners to behave.
-But, the expectations you hold may not reflect what you actually want or need from a relationship.
+This shapes how we expect ourselves and partners to behave.
+But these may not reflect what you actually want or need from a relationship.

-People with ADHD often navigate the world to the beat of their own drum, and romantic relationships are not an exception to this.
+People with ADHD often navigate the world to the beat of their own drum, and romantic relationships are no exception.

-Remember, your relationship doesn’t need to impress other people — it should satisfy you and your partner.
+Remember: your relationship doesn’t need to impress other people — it should satisfy you and your partner.

-For example, while going out for dinner might seem romantic in theory, some ADHDers might find it to be an overwhelming distraction because of all the other people and noises in a public setting.
+For example, while going out for dinner may seem romantic in theory, some ADHDers find it to be an overwhelming distraction because of all the people and noises in a public setting.
 You may find it easier to connect at home — and that's ok.

 3. Manage the connection between stimulation and conflict

 The ADHD brain's desire for newness can cause us to pick fights when we’re bored, unintentionally creating conflict to satisfy our demand for stimulation.
-Conversely, getting over-stimulated can also push us to a breaking point, resulting in emotional overload and emotional outbursts.
+Conversely, getting overstimulated can also push us to a breaking point, resulting in emotional overload and emotional outbursts.

-4. Resist projecting intent onto ADHD behaviours
+4. Resist projecting intent onto ADHD behaviors

 Whether you have ADHD, an ADHD partner, or both, you’re likely to experience some derailed plans, unfocused conversations, and incomplete chores.
-If you're one to "read between the lines" in relationships, it can be tempting to make emotional assumptions about what these behaviours mean, rather than identifying them as traits or symptoms of ADHD.
+If you tend to "read between the lines" in relationships, it can be tempting to make emotional assumptions about what these behaviors mean, rather than identifying them as traits or symptoms of ADHD.

 Taking a constructive and collaborative approach to understanding your ADHD can make your relationship stronger.
 Instead of getting stuck in a cycle of blame, frustration, and resentment, try to identify pragmatic solutions that focus on the problem, rather than the person.

-5. Address your internalised shame
+5. Address your internalized shame

 This can cause insecurity and make us ultra sensitive to perceived criticism, which can escalate conflict in relationships.
 Our partners ask us to clean up the kitchen and we tend to hear “you’re always so messy”- and react accordingly.

-Internalised shame can also cause us to take it personally when a partner is late or disorganised, as we’ve been taught to associate that behaviour with a lack of care.
+Internalized shame can also cause us to take it personally when a partner is late or disorganized, as we’ve been taught to associate that behavior with a lack of care.

-Understand what you're worth and when to move on
+Know your worth and when to move on

 Regardless of your partner's neurotype, you deserve a partner that displays some level of empathy and is willing to work with you on managing your ADHD.

-Final Thoughts: Embrace ADHD in your relationship
+Embrace ADHD in your relationship

 Instead, spend that energy on embracing the things that come naturally to you — like surprising your partner, making them laugh, and finding new activities to do together.